top of page

 Further Considerations

-of 15% total tax for federal, state, and city combined.
-Voters can decide how the maximum limit of 15% may be divided (e.g., 4% federal, 5% state, 6% city).
+To achieve optimal efficiency, a skeleton government should have a maximum 15% total tax rate for federal, state, and city combined.
+Voters may decide how the maximum limit of 15% may be divided (e.g., 4% federal, 5% state, 6% city).

 bottom of page